dvsmart/quotesFactory/README.md

 ### Quotes.Reader.Client

-- Console Application, reads input parameters - storageDirectory, output directory, date and group.
+- Console Application, reads commandline ARGUMENTS parameters - storageDirectory, output directory, date and group.
-- Validates the input parameters
+- Validates the arguement values
 - Verify if Output location exists or create one if not
 - Throws and returns with error if Storage location does not exists
 - Parse the input parameters -  asOfDate and group name